sgys banner books

 “The simple believeth every word: but the prudent man looketh well to his going.”
 Proverbs 14:15

-In order to weaken the strength of the true Church, Satan wants to attack the very place that the LORD designed to build up His people “for the work of the ministry” (Eph.
-4:11-13).
+In order to weaken the strength of the true Church, Satan wants to attack the very place that the LORD designed to build up His people “for the work of the ministry” (Ephesians 4:11-13).
 The main purpose of the church building is for the assembling of the believers to equip them for the work of the ministry – that is, so they can go out and be lights for Jesus in their daily lives.
 In an article entitled, The Seeker-Friendly Way of Doing Church, T.A.
 McMahon writes:

 “The church is for the maturing and equipping of the saints, who then go out to reach the lost.”

 Beloved, be not deceived.
 It is unfortunately observable that most local churches are nothing more than social clubs which entertain their audiences and seek to accommodate the sins of men in their language and programs.
 Everything seems to be honored except Christ and His words.
-Dispersed abroad in your community and in mine, in church buildings, on television, radio, in books, and various media, are false prophets, teachers and deceivers who “lie in wait to deceive” (Eph.
-4:14).
+Dispersed abroad in your community and in mine, in church buildings, on television, radio, in books, and various media, are false prophets, teachers and deceivers who “lie in wait to deceive” (Ephesians 4:14).

 “These pastors put on shows that totally mock or minimize the greatness of God.
 The root of it is self-love, they have become ‘movie stars’ seeking self-praise in the name of ‘greatness.’
 But they are clouds without water.”
 Bill Wegener

-Jesus told us to “look up, and lift up your heads; for your redemption draweth nigh,” when we see these things happening before our eyes (Lk.
-21:28).
+Jesus told us to “look up, and lift up your heads; for your redemption draweth nigh,” when we see these things happening before our eyes (Luke 21:28).
 Fret not beloved, but rather rejoice!
 This all must transpire that the ultimate end of evil and beginning of Christ’s perfect reign might come to pass.

 God has only one people, and the visible church is not the true Heaven-bound remnant church.
 This has always been the case, as is observable with the Pharisees of Jesus’ day (Matt.
 23).
-The visible church is the manifested and displayed expression of the tares who will be gathered up and thrown into eternal fire (Matt.
-13:40; 7:19; 15:13).
+The visible church is the manifested and displayed expression of the tares who will be gathered up and thrown into eternal fire (Matthew 13:40; 7:19; 15:13).

 PRAYER: LORD, please bring my heart into the reality of the blessings of security I have in abiding in You and in Your holy Word.
 Instill in the depth of my being Your holy fear.
 Please alert my heart and mind to the presence and danger of deception and the possibility of being deluded and derailed, so clearly revealed in Your Word.
 Fill me with Your fullness and teach my heart to trust in You fully as I obediently search out and learn the full-counsel of Your Word.
 I love You, Jesus.
 Amen.